-This Annual Performance Plan between Occupational Safety and Health Administration (OSHA) and Alaska Occupational Safety and Health (AKOSH) covering the period October 1, 2009 to September 30, 2010 has been developed to establish mutually agreed upon goals, and a system for evaluating the manner in which the State manages its State Plan under both the 21(d) and 23(g) grants.
+This Annual Performance Plan between Occupational Safety and Health Administration (OSHA) and Alaska Occupational Safety and Health (AKOSH) covering the period October 1, 2010 to September 30, 2011 has been developed to establish mutually agreed upon goals, and a system for evaluating the manner in which the State manages its State Plan under the 23(g) grant.
 OSHA and AKOSH will conduct program audits to address each activity in the plan.
 A statistical analysis of the identified specific performance measures will also be used to determine if the activity included in this plan had a positive impact on the program goal of reducing the combined number of injuries, illnesses and fatalities in the workplace.